 Where: Louisville, KY

-Details: The walks are staged on a Friday-Sunday in mid October.
-Starting at 6:00 pm they start every 15 minutes through 8:00 pm and they take about two hours.
+Details: The walks are staged on a Friday-Sunday in mid-October.
+Starting at 6:00 pm they depart every 15 minutes through 8:00 pm and they take about two hours.

 Where: New Orleans

-Book Omni Royal Orleans for a French Quarter architecture and a rooftop pool.
+• Book Omni Royal Orleans for a French Quarter architecture and a heated rooftop pool.

 Mid-West & Texas Halloween Events